 Sawm is the Fourth Pillar of Islam

-As per the Holy Qur’an, the sawm that Muslims observe during Ramadan is the fourth pillar of Islam, and therefore it is obligatory.
+As per the Holy Qur’an, the sawm that Muslims observe during Ramadan is the Fourth Pillar of Islam, and therefore it is obligatory.
 Any missed days of Ramadan fasting should be made up for afterwards.
-In addition, many Muslims also choose to practice additional sawm throughout the year although it is not permitted in the days of Eid and some other circumstances.
+In addition, many Muslims also choose to practice additional sawm throughout the year, although it is not permitted on the days of Eid and some other circumstances.

 Facts About Sawm - Fasting is Not Exclusively from Food and Drink

 When Muslims observe sawm, they are not only abstaining from food and drink but also smoking, impure thoughts, and sexual acts during daylight hours.

 Not All Muslims Fast During Ramadan

 There are some exceptions for sawm, but by and large, all healthy adult Muslims are expected to fast.
 Those who are not required to fast include children, those who are ill or for medical reasons, those who are not of sound mind, menstruating women, breastfeeding women, and the elderly.
 In most cases, those who do not fast should pay Fidya.